Asncodes-80/art-point-power/README.md

 # CustomPaint, My art inside that!

 <aside>
-💡 Screenshots get in iPhone 13 Pro screen, to have any screen size, clone this project and make it your self!
+💡 Screenshots got in iPhone 13 Pro screen, to have any screen size, clone this project and make it your self!

 </aside>